 |Value||<List of movements>|

 |Normative document||SVG 1.1 (2nd Edition)|

 The d attribute is actually a string which contains a series of path descriptions.
-These paths consist of combinations the following elements:
+These paths consist of combinations the following instructions:

-These are combined in a single string, with each element separated by whitespace.
+These are combined in a single string.
 The different commands are case-sensitive; an upper-case command specifies its arguments as absolute positions, while a lower-case command specified points relative to the current position.
 It is always possible to specify a negative value as an argument to a command: negative angles will be anti-clockwise, absolute x and y positions will be taken as negative coordinates, negative relative x values will move to the left, and negative relative y values will move upwards.

 There is no comma between the y-coordinate of the control point and the x-coordinate of the endpoint.
 This is true for both absolute and relative coordinates.
 If you accidentally place a comma after the control point, the path after that control point may be considered invalid.
 Use a single whitespace character to separate the control point from the endpoint.

 Cubic Bezier curves follow the same concept as Quadratic, except that there are two control points to worry about.
 The syntax for a Cubic Bezier curve is "C c1x,c1y c2x,c2y x,y" or "c dc1x,dc1y dc2x,dc2y dx,dy", where c1x,c1y, and c2x,c2y are the absolute coordinates of the control points for the initial point and end point respectively. dc1x,dc1y, dc2x,dc2y are all relative to the initial point, not the end point. dx and dy are the distance to the right and down respectively.

 There is no comma between any given set of coordinates, i.e. c1y and c2x, or c2y and x.
 Whitespace must be used to separate the coordinates.
 If you accidentally put a comma between any two points, the path may be considered invalid from that point on.